plotly/dash-ag-grid/CONTRIBUTING.md

 As a user, you can always check the underlying Ag Grid version with `dash_ag_grid.grid_version` and the underlying Dash Ag Grid version with `dash_ag_grid.__version__`.

 For maintainers, when issuing new releases ensure that the version bump of Dash Ag Grid follows this convention.
+This can be verified after a build by using `npm run pre-flight-dag-version` or `python test_versioning.py`.

 ### Create a production build